 To learn more about becoming a Special Forces team member, please contact Taylor Hart at 601-982-4881.

 Helping from Home

-Many individuals have commitments that do not allow them to physically help at disaster sites, but you can still be instrumental in the recovery process!
 The greatest need during a disaster is for cash donations, which allow responders to immediately meet the specific needs of disaster survivors without incurring many of the costs associated with sorting, packing, transporting and distributing donated goods.

 For more information click here.